brianhyper/car-rental-system-system/README.md

 Notes

-Memory Cleanup: The program removes all stored vehicles from memory when it ends.
+Memory Cleanup: The program removes all stored vehicles from memory when it ends .

 Future Upgrades: This system can be improved with features like a database or a graphical interface.